 While the club's success was fleeting, Nicole's career in the field endured and includes stints as a journalist, project manager, head of internal communications and director of knowledge services.

-A graduate from the University of Wyoming with a B.A. in Journalism, Nicole also holds a M.S. in Administrative Studies from the University of South Dakota and has a Master Certificate of Advanced Study in Information and Communication Technology with specialization in Project Management from the University of Denver.
-She also holds certifications as a Certified Cooperative Communicator and Master Cooperative Communicator and is an active member of the Project Management Institute, International Association of Business Communicators and Cooperative Communicators Association.
+A graduate from the University of Wyoming with a B.A. in Journalism, Nicole also holds an M.S. in Administrative Studies from the University of South Dakota and has a Master Certificate of Advanced Study in Information and Communication Technology with specialization in Project Management from the University of Denver.
+She also previously earned certifications as a Certified Cooperative Communicator and Master Cooperative Communicator and is an active member of the Project Management Institute, International Association of Business Communicators, and Professional Businesswomen of California.

 Nicole is also an active volunteer who gives her time to a variety of causes.
 She spent a year as an AmeriCorps Vista volunteer in Delaware and has served on numerous boards, including as the 69th President of the Denver Jaycees and the President of The Denver Voice, a nonprofit street paper that serves as an agent of social change by empowering homeless, impoverished and transient individuals.
 Nicole also served as a business mentor for recent college graduates and new employees in the HR field.

-In her free time, Nicole roots for the Denver Broncos, Colorado Rockies and the Wyoming Cowboys.
-She also enjoys traveling, reading, sipping a good IPA and spending time outdoors with her pup and husband enjoying the beautiful Colorado landscape, whether that be in hiking boots or from Red Rocks Amphitheater watching one of her favorite bands perform.
+In her free time, Nicole enjoys traveling, reading, sipping a good pinot and spending time outdoors with her pup and husband.
 While writing, she strives to follow the sage advice of Stephen King, who sums it up in one of her favorite quote: “The road to hell is paved with adverbs.”